BattletechModders/CBTBehaviorsEnhanced/README.md

 * TODO: Select melee style
 * TODO: Punches should roll on punch table, kicks on kick table, etc
 * ERROR: Problems in interleaved mode if you hit "OK" before everyone is done moving.
+* ERROR: Heat calculations assume heat > 150.
+Why is heat > 150?
+Cap any heat at 150, period.